 The position with infinite scroll is a little more complicated.

-If you have a lot of content that needs to load via infinite scrolling, it probably won’t be SEO-friendly.
+It probably won’t be SEO-friendly if you have a lot of content that needs to load via infinite scrolling.

 Here is what Mueller had to say:

 We do something we call frame expansion, which is we take the page that you serve, and we try to render it on an extremely long viewport, and we see if the page does anything like infinite loading where it expands the viewport.

 That’s something where we would expand that new port once and see what all loads and try to index all of that, but we would not do this multiple times in a row.

 Especially when it comes to infinite scrolling like the name says some websites actually do have pretty much an infinite scrolling where you could expand this a whole bunch of times, and you wouldn’t necessarily find new content you just find kind of repetitive sections across the whole website